estebanmunchjones2019/plugin-based-architecture-article/Readme.md

-The Web Component's code was already shown in the [Isolating the special feature in Web Component](#Isolating-the-special-feature-in-Web-Component) section, if you wanna copy and paste it.
+The Web Component's code was already shown in the [Isolating the special feature in a Web Component](#Isolating-the-special-feature-in-a-Web-Component) section, if you wanna copy and paste it.

 4) **Modify `index.html`** by setting a global variable called `showSearchResult`  that lets the app decide to use or not the Web Component.
 Angular lets us declare global variables and pick them up from the components or services, without the need of using the `window` object.

 Also, the Web Component must be imported.
-All the following code must be added at the end of the `<body>`.
+All the following code must be added at the end of the `<body>`:

 ```html
 //index.html